jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (d) the power to conduct a rapid assessment under section 28A to its chief executive:
   (e) the power to hear and decide any application made under section 31 to its chief executive:
   (f) the power to hear and decide an application made under section 83 for approval as a test certifier to any person, whether or not that person is a member of the Authority:
-  (g) the power to appoint an enforcement officer under section 99(3)(a) to its chief executive:
+  (g) the power to appoint an enforcement officer under section 99(3)﻿(a) to its chief executive:
   (h) the power to decide any application for any permission or licence under Part 6, or the revocation of any permission or licence under that Part, to—
     (i) any employee of the Ministry of Agriculture and Forestry, any Medical Officer of Health (as defined in section 2(1) of the Health Act 1956), or any employee of any person specified in section 97, or any enforcement officer, with relevant experience in the subject matter of the application or the permission or licence; or
     (ii) if there is no employee or enforcement officer with the relevant experience, any other person with the relevant experience, whether or not that person is a member of the Authority:
-  (ha) the power to revoke a test certificate under section 82C to its chief executive:
+  (ha) the power to revoke a certificate under section 82C to its chief executive:
   (i) the power to decide any application for any licence under Part 6, or the revocation of any licence under that Part, to any test certifier approved under section 84.
 (3) Every decision made in accordance with a delegation under this section shall be treated in all respects as though it were a decision of the Authority.
 (4) Every person purporting to act under a delegation under this section is presumed to be acting in accordance with its terms in the absence of evidence to the contrary.